DeveloperWK/Chat_with_Documents/README.md

    ```
    git clone <your-repository-url>
-   cd Chat_With_Pdf # Or whatever your project folder is named
+   cd Chat_with_Documents # Or whatever your project folder is named
    ```

 2. **Check Python Version**